taskcluster/taskcluster-mozilla-terraform/README.md

 ### New Deployments

-If a deployment has not been set up, it will not have a Google Cloud configuration yet.
+If a deployment has not been set up, it will not have a Google Cloud configuration yet, nor a Terraform backend.

+ * In the AWS

 In this case, run `terraform init` and `terraform apply` in the `setup` directory.

+* In the AWS account, create a bucket named `<deployment>-tfstate`.
+Don't sweat the details -- terraform will adjust.
+* Create a new DynamoDB table with table name `<deployment>-tfstate-setup` and primary key `LockID` with type String.

 Once that has completed successfully, edit `terraform-runner.sh` appropriately to add configuration for the new deployment and re-run it.
 Make a push to this repository to update the script with the new configuration.

 ## Docker Build